 We also considered the enol form of pyruvic acid.
 This form is important, as the direct decarboxylation to vinyl alcohol would involve this tautomer.
 Several conformers of this tautomer are possible, too, and these are depicted in Figure 2.
 PM3 calculations suggest that the preferred conformer is the (h) conformer, but the differences in energy are extremely small.
 This is found to be less stable than the Tc form by 11 kcal/mol.
-This value is in agreement with the HF/6-31G value of 12 kcal/mol [26].
+This value is in agreement with the HF/6-31G value of 12 kcal/mol [24].
 The heats of formation of the eight conformers, given in Figure 2, indicate no special preference for any form.
 In fact, conformer (f) is the one involved in the isomerization to vinyl alcohol and this is only slightly less stable than the least energy conformer, (h).
 Both the (c) and (g) forms, particularly the latter, optimize to structures in which the COOH group is perpendicular to the CCC plane.
-The calculated vibrational frequencies for the enol forms reveal that, in the case of the (b) conformer, one of the vibrational frequencies is imaginary (110 cm-1), indicating that this is not a stable minimum of the potential energy surface.
-The close proximity of hydrogens, H9 and H10, is responsible for the low stability of this conformer.
+The calculated vibrational frequencies for the enol forms reveal that, in the case of the (b) conformer.
+In (e) and (g), too, the two hydrogens, H2 and H10, is responsible for the low stability of this conformer.
 In (e) and (g), too, the two hydrogens, H7 and H9, are syn to each other, but the latter structure is nonplanar, and the two distances are 2.369 Å and 2.377 Å, respectively, compared to 1.815 Å for (b).

-Figure 2.
-Conformers of the enol form and their heats of formation in kcal/mol.
+FIGURE 2 Conformers of the enol form and their heats of formation in kcal/mol.